-“Another Monster” reveals many facts and insight stories that has never been told in the manga before.
-So it helps getting clearer image of what happened in whole “Monster” universe.
-From “Another Monster” we know what happen to the twin’s parents and what trigger the event at Red Rose Mansion, even deeper knowledge about many character’s personality and what their connection to Johan case.
-I was extremely happy to find there is even more supplement to the series.
+“Another Monster” reveals many facts and insightful stories that have never been told in the manga before.
+So it helps getting a clearer image of what happened in whole “Monster” universe.
+From “Another Monster” we know what happens to the twin’s parents and what triggers the event at Red Rose Mansion, even deeper knowledge about many character’s personalities and what their connection to Johan case.
+I was extremely happy to find there is, even more, supplement to the series.
 A picture book called “The Awakening Monster” (sometimes it is also called “The Sleeping Monster”) fill in the already-bold background of “Monster.”

-I heard “Monster” will come up to Live Action Hero by New Line Cinema, one of Hollywood major studio.
-Said to be written by Josh Olson (A History of Violence), an Academy Award nominee screenwriter, was actually hoped to be released by the end of 2009.
-Now after we reach 2011, hope the project was not left behind although I strongly feel it’s going to be just another crap remake by hollywood industry.
+I heard “Monster” will be made to Live Action Hero by New Line Cinema, one of Hollywood major studio.
+Said to be written by Josh Olson (A History of Violence), an Academy Award-nominated screenwriter, was actually hoped to be released by the end of 2009.
+Now after we reach 2011, hope the project was not left behind although I strongly feel it’s going to be just another crap remake by Hollywood industry.
 I can’t even imagine how they intend to picture all “Monster” events.
-But again, seeing from successful adaptation of “20th Century Boys” I really hope this one won’t fail me either.
+But again, seeing from the successful adaptation of “20th Century Boys” I really hope this one won’t fail me either.
 As long as Urasawa involved I think there will be a good production perhaps.

 View another masterpiece from Urasawa Naoki’s twisted world of conspiracy & mind control:

-*There’s Widyarani who traveled to Heidelberg, Germany & captured photos of places that Urasawa use in Monster.
-Her pics makes me wanna go there too~.
+*There’s Widyarani who traveled to Heidelberg, Germany & captured photos of places that Urasawa featured in Monster.
+Her pics make me wanna go there too~.
 Visit her travel report (in Bahasa) or her personal blog here 🙂